gaurav337/adaptive-ttc/road.md

 import shap

 explainer = shap.TreeExplainer(recoverability_model)
-shap_values = explainer(X_test)
+shap_values = explainer(X_test_pca)  # use PCA-reduced embeddings here for readability

-# Global feature importance — which features matter most overall
+shap.plots.beeswarm(shap_values)          # global feature importance
-shap.plots.beeswarm(shap_values)

-# Single prediction explanation — why did this specific failure get this label
+shap.plots.waterfall(shap_values[0])      # single prediction explanation
-shap.plots.waterfall(shap_values[0])
 ```

 > **⚠️ UPGRADE — Use SHAP Dependence Plots for your paper figures**
 >
-> The beeswarm plot shows global importance.
-But reviewers want to see **directional relationships**.
->
-> Use `shap.plots.scatter` to create dependence plots:
 > ```python
-> # Does AST complexity predict Level 3 repairs?
 > shap.plots.scatter(shap_values[:, "cyclomatic_complexity"])
->
-> # Does TimeoutError predict unrecoverability?
 > shap.plots.scatter(shap_values[:, "exception_type_timeouterror"])
 > ```
 > Each plot shows one feature on the X-axis and its SHAP contribution on the Y-axis.
 A clear upward trend proves your hypothesis visually.
-These plots become your best paper figures.
+These become your best paper figures.

 ### What to answer with SHAP (write these as numbered observations in your paper)